KATHY KORTES-MILLER, MSW, PhD

 HOLLY PRINCE, MSW, PhD Candidate

 Holly Prince is an Anishinaabekwe from the Red Rock Indian Band, Lake Helen reserve in Northwestern Ontario.
 She has a Master’s Degree in Social Work and is currently enrolled in the Joint PhD of Education program at Lakehead University, Thunder Bay.
 Holly works as a Project Manager where she designs, implements and evaluates research projects.
 Her research expertise is in Indigenous health and community-based research using Indigenous and participatory methods.
-Holly’s work focusing on improving the end-of-life care in Indigenous communities by developing community based education and palliative care programs.
+Holly’s work focuses on improving the end-of-life care in Indigenous communities by developing community based education and palliative care programs.
 Holly is married and is the mother to three beautiful children.

 CARLINA MARCHESE, MHSc